By Eddie Capparucci, LPC, CPCS

 “See, I lay stone in Zion, a chosen and precious cornerstone, and the one who trust in him will never be put to shame”.

 This is an amazing promise from God.
 Believe in His Son and you have a guarantee He will not put you to shame.
 Start your new pursuit of God today and watch how your shamefulness begins the process of fading away.

-Eddie Capparucci, MA, LPC is a licensed professional counselor with a private practice in Marietta, GA.
+Eddie Capparucci, LPC is a licensed professional counselor with a private practice in Marietta, GA.
 He can be reached at firstname.lastname@example.org